CycloneDX/sbom-utility/README.md

 ##### Patch example 4a: `--normalize` properties after patching

-This variant of the previous example also normalizes the output BOM arrays; in this case, normalizing the existing and added properties.
+This variant of the previous example also normalizes the output BOM arrays; in this case, normalizing the existing and added properties of the `metadata.properties` array.

 ```bash
 ./sbom-utility patch --input-file test/patch/cdx-1-5-simplest-base.json --patch-file test/patch/cdx-patch-example-add-metadata-properties.json --normalize -q
 ```

-The patched and **normalized** properties appear as follows:
+The patched and **normalized** `metadata.properties` appear as follows:

 ```shell
 {